dieghernan/dieghernan.github.io/collections/_posts/2019-04-27-Using-CountryCodes.md

 ---
-title: Using CountryCodes database and sf package
+title: Using the CountryCodes database and sf package
-subtitle: vignette of the CountryCodes project
+subtitle: Vignette of the CountryCodes project
 tags:
   - r_bloggers
   - rstats